0xLeeL/mit-6.824/raft/README.md

   - [x] Respond to RPCs from candidates and leader
   - [ ]If electionRaft timeout elapses without receiving AppendEntries  RPC from current leader or granting vote to candidate: convert to candidate
 - [x] leader
-  - [ ] Upon electionRaft: send initial empty AppendEntries RPCs  (heartbeat) to each server; repeat during idle periods to prevent electionRaft timeouts, and maintain metadata of the all of follower;
+  - [ ] Upon electionRaft: send initial empty AppendEntries RPCs  (heartbeat) to each server; repeat during idle periods to prevent electionRaft timeouts, and maintain metadata of the all followers;
   - [ ] If command received from client: append entry to local log, respond after entry applied to state machine
   - [ ] If last log index ≥ nextIndex for a follower: send AppendEntries RPC with log entries starting at nextIndex
     - [ ] If successful: update nextIndex and matchIndex for follower